 The Community Development Block Grant is one of the nation’s oldest housing assistance programs.
 The goal of the CDBG is to make funds available to urban communities to be disbursed to citizens in the low and moderate income range.
 The money allocated to the CDBG is provided to local government authorities, who have broad latitude in how they allocate the funds to create and upgrade local housing conditions.
 Each program has its own specific application format, which may involve completing a grant application package or simply applying for a loan from an approved lender.
 More detailed information can be found on each relevant agency’s website.

 Securing financing is just one step of the home-buying process—though a first time buyer may be excused if they find it an intimidating one.
-Whether you are a first time buyer in Niagara or Erie County or a seasoned homeowner, give us a call.
+Whether you are a first time buyer in Niagara or Erie County or a seasoned homeowner, give us a call or contact property management San Diego.
 We are here to help every step of the way!